 The district committee member (D.C.M.) is an essential link between the group General Service Representative (G.S.R.s) and the area delegate to the General Service Conference.
 As leader of the district committee, made up of all G.S.R.s in the district, the D.C.M. is exposed to the group conscience of that district.

-– reprinted from AA.org’s District Committee Member page.
+– reprinted from AA.org’s former District Committee Member page.

 As with our personal recovery journey, District 6 D.C.M.s have the flexibility to decide which groups they represent as they form sub-districts, and also discover their own personal way of connecting to those groups.